chhzh123/slapo-artifact/README.md

 Below is the script to reproduce experiments in Slapo paper.
 Each script will emit logging files and figures in pdf format.

-We only provide scripts for reproducing the results of **Figure 7**, **Table 4**, and **Figure 9**, which constructs the main conclusion of our paper.
+We only provide scripts for reproducing the results of **Figure 7**, **Table 4**, and **Figure 9**, which construct the main conclusion of our paper.
 For other experiments, since they may require multiple machines or take excessively long time to run, we do not provide end-to-end evaluation scripts, but users can still find the instructions in our repository.

 ### Figure 7 (Est. Time: 2.5 hours)